 It hits all three tricep heads

-By extending your elbows to full lockout during floor triceps extensions, you're working all three heads of your triceps.
+By extending your elbows to full lockout during floor triceps extensions, you’re working all three heads of your triceps.
+In this regard, floor tricep extensions are a bit like doing a tricep pushdown with dumbbells.

 But because you’re bringing the bar behind your head, you’re putting the biggest of those three heads—the long head—under an enhanced stretch because the long head acts on the shoulder joint as well as the elbow joint.